Aranesh22/SYSC3303A/README.md

 ## Iteration 1

 Iteration 1 implements Iteration 0 calculations by introducing the subsystems that form the elevator control system.
-This iteration includes the development of the Floor, Elevator, and Scheduler subsystems, along with the classes necessary for their operation.
+This iteration includes the development of the FloorRequestSimulator, Elevator, and Scheduler subsystems, along with the classes necessary for their operation.
 [Iteration 1 UML diagrams](https://github.com/Aranesh22/SYSC3303A/tree/main/UML/Iteration%201)

-### 🏢 Floor Subsystem
+### 🏢 FloorRequestSimulator Subsystem

-* The Floor subsystem is responsible for simulating the floor-level operations of the elevator system.
+* The FloorRequestSimulator subsystem is responsible for simulating the floor-level operations of the elevator system.
 It handles the input from users on each floor, generating requests for elevator service.

 ### 🛗 Elevator Subsystem

 * The Elevator subsystem simulates the behavior of individual elevator cars.
-It responds to requests from the Floor subsystem, picking up and transporting users to their desired floors.
+It responds to requests from the FloorRequestSimulator subsystem, picking up and transporting users to their desired floors.

 ### ⏰ Scheduler Subsystem

 * The Scheduler subsystem acts as the central decision-making unit.
-It receives requests from the Floor subsystem, then process and sends them to the appropriate Elevator subsystem.
+It receives requests from the FloorRequestSimulator subsystem, then process and sends them to the appropriate Elevator subsystem.

 ### ⌛ Synchronizer Class